cryptobtcbuyer/docs-nibiru/docs/run-nodes/validators/node-reset.md

 order: 2
 ---

-# Resetting a validator node
+# Reset a validator node

 Instructions for validators to rebuild in the case of a chain reset. {synopsis}

 Any upcoming resets will be announced in the `#testnet` channel on [Nibiru's Discord server](https://discord.com/invite/sgPw8ZYfpQ).
 To reset your node and rejoin the testnet, please follow the steps below:

 ## Remove the old chain data and binary